cu-swe4s-fall-2020/python-refresher-anmc9115/README.md

 county of interest, and the cases column.
 The print_cases function calls upon get_column in my_utils.py in order to collect and store cases per the specified county in an integer array, which is returned.
 There are options to print the daily cases, rather than cumulative cases, as well as the running average over a given window.
+Files which contain skipped days will be filled in, and those which contain out-of order dates will raise an error.

 ## Installation